raja045/CEHv12_Ultimate_Study_Guide/7 - Wireless Network Hacking.md

   - Much more difficult than WEP
   - Uses a constantly changing temporal key and user-defined password
   - **Key Reinstallation Attack** (KRACK) - replay attack that uses third handshake of another device's session
+    - Works by exploiting the 4-way handshake of the WPA2 protocol by forciing Nonce reuse
+    - Works against all modern protected Wi-Fi Networks
   - Most other attacks are simply brute-forcing the password

 ### <u>Wireless Sniffing</u>